rustyworks/nvim-config/README.md

 # Installation

 run `install.sh`
-After that go inside the neovim and run `:TSInstall all` and `:TSUpdate all` Wait until installation done
+After that install all plugin using `PlugInstall` then exit After that go inside again and run `:TSInstall all` and `:TSUpdate all` Wait until installation done